Harris County, TX, Sued by United States for Election Polling Place Accessibility

 The United States of America and Harris County, Texas (collectively, the "Parties") have entered into a settlement agreement (the "Agreement") regarding accessible election polling places.

 Following an investigation that began with violations previously identified by the United States in its letter of September 29, 2014, and in its five expert reports sent on August 9, 2018, the United States brought a civil action against Harris County, Texas (“Harris County”), to enforce Title II of the Americans with Disabilities Act of 1990, and Title II’s implementing regulation, 28 C.F.R.
 Part 35.
 The effective date of this settlement is March 12, 2019!
-It took over 4 years to complete this process!
+It took over 4 years to reach a settlement!

 The United States alleged that Harris County has discriminated, and continues to discriminate, on the basis of disability, by failing to provide physically accessible polling places to people with mobility and vision disabilities, as required by Title II and the Title II regulation.
 The United States found that many of Harris County’s polling places contained architectural barriers such as excessively sloped parking areas, narrow doorways, steep ramps, protruding objects, and inaccessible doorknobs that rendered the facilities inaccessible to voters with disabilities.